-The current large project of the Preservation Department is the restoration of the Parlor, which will return the room to its appearance circa 1795 when Stratford was occupied by “Light Horse Harry” Lee.
-The Parlor is being restored to the Federal Period as part of a comprehensive Lee Interpretive Plan and, fortunately, a large number of architectural elements survive from this time period.
-Extensive architectural investigations have been carried out to determine what elements of the room need to be restored in order to properly return it to its 1795 form.
-The Preservation Department has been working with architectural historians and architects from Mesick Cohen Wilson Baker, Architects, to carry out these architectural investigations.
+One nearly completed large project of the Preservation Department was the restoration of the Parlor, which returned the room to its appearance circa 1795 when Stratford was occupied by “Light Horse Harry” Lee.
+The Parlor was restored to the Federal Period as part of a comprehensive Lee Interpretive Plan and, fortunately, a large number of architectural elements survived from this time period.
+Extensive architectural investigations were carried out to determine what elements of the room needed to be restored in order to properly return it to its 1795 form.
+The Preservation Department worked with architectural historians and architects from Mesick Cohen Wilson Baker, Architects, to carry out these architectural investigations.

 As part of the investigation, extensive paint analysis was conducted using cross-section paint microscopy.
 This analysis was a useful tool in all aspects of the architectural investigation.
 One of the major outcomes of this analysis is that we now know the 1795 paint scheme of the Parlor.
-This information will be used in the formulation and production of hand-ground paint that will be used to replicate the 1795 painting of the room.
+This information was used in the formulation and production of hand-ground verdigris paint to replicate the 1795 painting of the room.